balajisivaraman/balajisivaraman-dot-com/content/post/services-based-architecture-a-viable-alternative-to-microservices/index.md

 problem statement, we will find that a few other benefits specific to services-based architecture reveal themselves.

-### Time and Cost Savings
+### Time and Money Savings

-One of the considerations I put forth as to why a pure microservices approach was not possible was that we didn't have the time and cost necessary to implement a two-way data sync mechanism between the legacy and the new database.
+One of the considerations I put forth as to why a pure microservices approach was not possible was that we didn't have the time and budget necessary to implement a two-way data sync mechanism between the legacy and the new database.